-These days, more people looking to add a pedigree or rare breed of cat to their household are going through cat breeders as a way to find their next four-legged friend.
-Cat breeders are more common and accessible than people think.
-However, if you are going to a cat breeder for the first time, you want to get as much information about the breeder and the potential pet as you can before making the purchase.
-This article goes over the top 10 questions you should ask a cat breeder and why those questions are essential.
+Many people who want to add a pedigreed or rare breed of cat to their household are seeking out cat breeders as a way to find their next four-legged friend.
+Cat breeders are more common and accessible than some people think.
+However, if you are going to a cat breeder for the first time, you want to get as much information about them and their animals as you can before making a purchase.

 1. Why did you become a breeder?

 While this may sound like an overly general question, understanding the breeder’s motivation is wise.
 If the breeder gives a seemingly disinterested answer, they might not be passionate about their work.
 That could reflect on how the animals are kept and treated.
 In addition, if the breeder’s answer only focuses on money, that might be another indication that the overall well-being of the cats is low on their list.

 2. How often do you breed your cats?

 A cat’s gestation period is approximately 2 months, meaning a cat could give birth up to five times a year.
 Having that many litters each year is not healthy for the mother cat.
 She will not have enough time to properly nurse or tend to her kittens if she gets pregnant too soon.
 A breeder should make sure that the mother cat can be bred safely when her kittens have properly been weaned.
 If a mother has too many litters, this could mean the breeder wants to sell as many kittens as they can and fast, without concern for the mother cat.